LeanneLibGriff/nine-repro/Step7CloudBackup.md

 This option has a 'sync' client that automatically copies your files from your computer to the cloud - similar to DropBox or Google Drive.
 Research Space allows data sharing with collaborators external to Griffith.
 Collaborators can be added using a Linkedin profile, Griffith, other university or Gmail account, or you can share with a URL, password and expiry date.
 Research space has unlimited storage.
-Initially, you are provided 5GB of space; to add an unlimited folder click "Add more storage".
+Initially, you are provided 5GB of space, to add an unlimited folder click "Add more storage".

 ---
 #### [Research Vault](https://research-storage.griffith.edu.au/vault/)

-For your long term backups.
-Perfect place to store a safe copy of your raw data or the research of your PhD student who has completed and is leaving the institute.
+For long term storage and backup of data.
+The Research Vault is suited to store safe copy of your raw data or the research of your completed PhD student who is leaving the institute.

-#### Not sure which one is best?
+#### Unure which option is best?
 [Click here](https://research-storage.griffith.edu.au/compare)

 ---
 ### Beginner

-Get your data into Research Storage - If you need help picking one, talk to the library or eResearch Support
+Get your data into Research Storage - if you need help selecting the right storage solution for your context, talk to the Library or eResearch Support
----

 ### Advanced

 Build a policy for your team or group on where things are stored.
 Make sure the location of your data is saved in your documentation